tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

 > After i published an online article on the differences among Asian cultures
 > [...], one reader commented, "Speaking of cultural differences leads us to
 > stereotype and therefore put individuals in boxes with 'general traits'.
-> Instead of talking about culture, it is importnat to judge people as
+> Instead of talking about culture, it is important to judge people as
 > individuals, not just products of their environment."

 This is indeed a good point, but her answer puts it in a great perspective:

 > If you go into every interaction assuming that culture doesn't matter, your
 > default mechanism will be to view others through **your own** cultural lens
-> and to judge or misjudge them accordintly.
+> and to judge or misjudge them accordingly.

 ## Summary